Conchylicultor/LuaWrapper/README.md

 # LuaWrapper

-C++ API for easy communication with Lua/Torch
+C++ API for easy communication with Lua/Torch.
+Allow to launch torch networks and Lua scripts from C++ code.